davefud/wordle-clone/req.md

     - keyboard
       - [X] reflects data of the most correct attempted words
       - [X] third row contains enter key [...] backspace key
-      - [X] you can also input by typing
+      - [X] player can also input by typing
-      - [X] when you press enter, each letter animates into rotating letter
+      - [X] when player presses enter, each letter animates into rotating letter
   - [X] You only see past and active attempt
   - [X] You only get 6 word attempts then the game is over
     - [X] Display the secret word